Yvonne V. Delk: Career

-After graduating from seminary, Delk began working as a Christian educator in Atlanta, Georgia, at the First Congregational Church, an historic Black congregation.
+After graduating from seminary, Delk began working as a Christian educator in Atlanta, Georgia, at the First Congregational Church, a historic Black congregation.
 She served in this role from 1963 to 1965, during the time of the civil rights movement.
 Delk then moved to Cincinnati, Ohio, where she worked as a parish minister at the First Reformed Church of the UCC, a predominately white congregation that sought to integrate as the inner city neighborhood changed.
-Following the assassination of Martin Luther King, Jr. and related unrest in the city, Mayor Eugene P. Ruehlmann appointed Delk to a commission to focus on the economic and racial inequities in Cincinnati.
+Following the assassination of Martin Luther King Jr. and related unrest in the city, Mayor Eugene P. Ruehlmann appointed Delk to a commission to focus on the economic and racial inequities in Cincinnati.
 That same year, she began working at the national level, as one of only a handful of women on the UCC's National Committee of Black Churchmen.

 In 1969, Delk left Cincinnati and joined the staff of the United Church Board for Homeland Ministries, thereby becoming the first Black woman to hold a national, program staff role in the denomination.
 She was secretary for Urban and Black Church Education, and specialized in producing educational materials relevant for use in these church settings.
 Her work called on her to travel throughout the United States to promote ecumenism and Afrocentric approaches to Christian education.
 It was through these travels that Delk met and worked with Jeremiah Wright and Barbara Jean Allen at Trinity Church UCC in Chicago.
 (She worked in this role until 1977.)
 She also led the Black Church Education Task Force for Joint Educational Development, an ecumenical Christian education program.

 While attending her first meeting of the UCC General Synod, Delk met William Land, a civil rights activist and a leader of the UCC's Ministers for Racial and Social Justice (MRSJ).
-Delk joined with the MRSJ and James Foreman in support of a Black Manifesto that called for increased influence over the direction of denomination's Interchurch Office in New York City.
-Although her participation in the protest, resulting in missing her formal introduction to the Synod members, her activism drew the attention of other church leaders.
-For example, the incoming Synod president, Robert V. Moss, Jr., selected Delk to deliver the charge for the denomination's social justice mission.
+Delk joined with the MRSJ and James Foreman in support of a Black Manifesto that called for increased influence over the direction of the denomination's Interchurch Office in New York City.
+Although her participation in the protest, resulted in missing her formal introduction to the Synod members, her activism drew the attention of other church leaders.
+For example, the incoming Synod president, Robert V. Moss Jr., selected Delk to deliver the charge for the denomination's social justice mission.